Arre (brand): Development

 The technology, architecture, design and developed by Monocept.
 The online platform is designed by French agency Area 17.

 Products

-Early in 2015, Arre announced Ho Ja Re-Gender based on the Israeli experimental format of Re-Gender originally produced by Armoza Formats.
+Early in 2015, Arre announced Ho Ja Re-Gender, based on the Israeli experimental format of Re-Gender originally produced by Armoza Formats.
 In the series, six participants are given a chance to experience life as a member of the opposite sex.

 In August 2015, the company tied up with newspaper The Indian Express to produce investigative documentaries for a world audience.
 A documentary titled Death by Breath was released on 2 May 2016 which discussed the high levels of air pollution in the Indian state of New Delhi.

 in January 2016, the company launched its first web sitcom, titled I Don't Watch TV.
 Produced by Timbuktu Films, it is a satire on the Indian TV industry and stars television personalities like Nakuul Mehta and Bollywood film critic Rajeev Masand.

-In April 2016, it launched A.I.SHA – My Virtual Girlfriend, a web cam fiction show produced by reality show producer and actor Raghu Ram.
+In April 2016, it launched A.I.SHA – My Virtual Girlfriend, a webcam fiction show produced by reality show producer and actor Raghu Ram.
 Season 2 of the show premiered in March 2017.

 In May 2016, it launched a podcast titled Trial By Error: The Aarushi Files based on the 2008 Noida double murder case, in partnership with online music streaming service Saavn.

 In September 2016, Arre launched Official Chukyagiri, which tells the story of Spandan Chukya, an MNC intern and the corporate world, seen through his eyes.
 It was produced by Amritpal Singh Bindra, Anand Tiwari and their company Still & Still Moving Pictures.

 In February 2017, Arre tied up with Facebook to premiere its comic series The Adventures of Abbaas Mastan, a fictionalised world of two film students on one global mission – to make the world's most viral video.

-In June 2017, Arre launched a new adventure travel show ,The Real High, featuring Rannvijay Singha, along with a group of six young kids of urban upbringing, that explores various parts of the north-eastern state, Arunachal Pradesh.
+In June 2017, Arre launched a new adventure travel show,The Real High, featuring Rannvijay Singha, along with a group of six young kids of urban upbringing, that explores various parts of the north-eastern state, Arunachal Pradesh.

 In April 2018, Arré launched the web series Official CEOgiri which was a continuity of Official Chukyagiri.
 Actor Sumeet Vyas played the lead character.